How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 You can optionally include additional columns in the index with the INCLUDE clause:

-CREATE INDEX idx_example ON table (col1) INCLUDE (col2, col3);These included columns don't affect the index's search structure or sort order.
-They exist so that queries needing only those columns can be served by an index-only scan — Postgres can return results directly from the index without reading any heap pages.
-This is a significant optimization, but it only helps when all the columns your query needs are in the index.
+SELECT col2, col3 FROM table WHERE col1 = 'value';These included columns don't affect the index's search structure or sort order.
+They exist so that queries that use those columns in the select portion of the query can be served by an index-only scan.
+Index-only scan means postgres can return results directly from the index without reading any heap pages; this is a significant optimization but irrelevant here since the data is too large to put in the index.

 So more precisely, an index entry is: (key columns, included columns, TID).